AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 ## Violations of the Moderator Agreement

-The current moderator agreement does not layout a process for determining if the company violates the agreement.
+The current moderator agreement does not lay out a process for determining if the company violates the agreement.
 The strike representatives and the company agreed to an outline for such a process.
-IF Stack Exchange is found to have violated the agreement, actions taken and comments made during the violation must be retracted and nullified and a public apology must be made detailing the violation.
+If Stack Exchange is found to have violated the agreement, actions taken and comments made during the violation must be retracted and nullified and a public apology must be made detailing the violation.

 This is one that I hope we don't have to see utilized.
 Again, time will tell if it is something that will occur.

 There is also a process where the moderation team can vote on if a violation occurred.
-Exact numbers of still being determined, but essentially a minimium number of moderators must vote on if a violation was committed and from that a minimium amount must vote that a violation occurred.
+Exact numbers are still being determined, but essentially a minimum number of moderators must vote on if a violation was committed and from that a minimum amount must vote that a violation occurred.

 While I'm unhappy with the percentages used as placeholders, the discussions here continue.
 I am happy with the process and the proposed actions if a violation is determined.

 ## Stack Exchange Processes

-Several internal changes were negotated as well.
+Several internal changes were negotiated as well.
 Each of these were around how the company communicates.
 These include being transparent that the strike occurred, collaboration with the community instead of fighting it, public policies, and clear communication.

 All of these are positives changes and can only be evaluated over time.
 There are already signs that some are taking place with public releases of